Wisriter/LeetCodeHot100/README.md

 # LeetCodeHot100
-This is a compilation of solutions to the LeetCode Hot 100 problems, thanks to all the contributors of the solutions.
+This is a compilation of solutions to the LeetCode Hot 100, thanks to all the contributors of the solutions.